3 Better Core Competency Model Guidelines to Follow

 First, forget about trying to cover every competency needed to handle all the capabilities for success.
 Prioritize and focus.
 Twenty core competencies clearly stated does not equal simplicity.

-Initially, just worry about the critical few high performance competencies required to be a high performer in your unique organizational culture to best execute your business strategy.
+Initially, focus on the critical few high performance competencies required to be a high performer in your unique organizational culture to best execute your business strategy.
+Whenever possible, use research-backed and validated competencies from leadership simulation assessments, people manager assessment centers, and sales rep assessment simulations as a starting point.

 2. Keep Core Competencies Relevant